jqvirtual/jqv-sops/docs/destinations/South East Asia/denpasar.md

 Jetstar flights to international destinations park at the international terminal within bays **A16 - A21**.

 ### Handling
-Jetstar domestic and international flights out of Denpasar are handled by DNATA.
+Jetstar flights out of Denpasar are handled by DNATA.

 ### Services
 Jetstar services flights to major cities from Sydney including: